<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 However, you could put a request to send telemarketing messages to callers in your company’s own automated answering system.
 You could also make such a request part of a post-call survey.

-For example, if a caller contacts your customer support line, you could make a “would you like to receive messages about special offers and other products/services from [Company Name]?
+For example, if a caller contacts your customer support line, you could make a “Would you like to receive messages about special offers and other products/services from [Company Name]?
 Press 1 for yes and 2 for no.”

 Another alternate form of consent can be a voice recording of a prospect agreeing to receive telemarketing communications.
 If you can get a prospect to agree to the receipt of telemarketing messages during a recorded call, that recording can be used as proof of consent.